Metal Gear (mecha): Gekko

-Director Hideo Kojima stated in a pre-release interview that the Gekko are not the game's titular Metal Gears, stating that they are more like a jeep or a tank compared to the conventional Metal Gears such as REX and RAY.

 The Gekkos reappeared in Metal Gear Rising: Revengeance.
-Arms of Dwarf Gekkos are attached to Desperado operative Mistral while the Metal Gear EXCELSUS has Gekko escorts called Gekko UG.
+Arms of Dwarf Gekkos are attached to Desperado operative Mistral while the Metal Gear EXCELSUS has Gekko UG escorts; Dwarf Gekko can also be seen attached to and "driving" larger UG's, such as World Marshall's Raptors.

 Metal Gear Mk.
 II and Metal Gear Mk.
 III

 The Metal Gear Mk.
 II is a robotic companion to Old Snake in Metal Gear Solid 4.
 This unit is similar (albeit a bit more angular in appearance using an OLED screen and has wheels instead of feet) to the Snatcher version and is controlled by Otacon.
-This version is not meant to be a weapon, instead he uses it to provide ammunition and advice to Snake in the Middle East, South America and Eastern Europe.
+This version is not meant to be a weapon and named as such so that Otacon "would never forget that he was the one who built Metal Gear REX."
+He uses it to provide ammunition and advice to Snake in the Middle East, South America and Eastern Europe.
 The Mk.
 II can also be used as a recon device, turn invisible, and shock enemies knocking them unconscious.
 However, it also runs on batteries which deplete while in operation.
 The Mk.
 II is automated in the game, but can be controlled by the player if needed.
 The Mk.
 II is destroyed after the Eastern Europe mission and replaced by the Metal Gear Mk.
 III, a similar design which accompanies Snake at Shadow Moses and Outer Haven.
 The Mk.
 III has the same body as the Mk.
 II, but with a red-colored exterior, and serves the same function.